xaviersharwin10/somnia-git-agent/README.md

-# GitAgent - On-Chain Infrastructure
+# SomniaPush - On-Chain Infrastructure

-This project implements the core on-chain infrastructure for GitAgent using Hardhat and Solidity.
+This project implements the core on-chain infrastructure for SomniaPush using Hardhat and Solidity.
 It provides a factory pattern for deploying and managing Agent contracts that can execute arbitrary calls and manage funds.

 ## Project Structure